joshuaiz/joshuaiz/src/posts/no-woocommerce-cart-api-no-problem.md

 All you need to do is keep track of the products your customer wants to buy, and then send the product `line_items` to WooCommerce along with payment data to process your order.
 No cart necessary!

-What this means is you can handle your cart and its requisite state 100% locally in your app and then just send your order data to WooCommerce at Checkout when ready.
+So now you can handle your cart and its requisite state 100% locally in your app and then just send your order data to WooCommerce at Checkout when ready.

 And that's exactly what I did.